gongbaodd/query.gongbushang.com/README.md

-# ql.gongbushang.com
+# Strapi application

-back end of gongbushang.com
+A quick description of your strapi application